noyqdave/accounting-ledger-service/docs/use-case-specifications.md

 ### Basic Flow
 1. **Actor requests all transactions**: The actor sends a GET request to `/transactions` endpoint.

 2. **System validates feature flag**: The system checks if the "get-all-transactions" feature flag is enabled.
 If enabled, processing continues to step 3.
+If disabled, the system follows alternative flow A1.

 3. **System tracks metrics**: The system records a "transactions.fetched" metric for monitoring purposes.